We are searching for

 Nissan Leaf

-Another affordable electric car to check out would be the 2023 Nissan Leaf, a fully-electric vehicle that features a 40 kWh battery with a range of 149-212 miles (depending on whether you choose the Leaf S or Leaf SV Plus.)
-The Leaf S comes with a 147 hp motor and 149 miles of range, while the Leaf SV Plus features a 62 kWh battery, 214 horsepower motor, and 212 range.
+Another affordable electric car to check out is the 2024 Nissan Leaf, a fully-electric vehicle that features a 40 kWh battery with a range of 149-212 miles (depending on whether you choose the Leaf S or Leaf SV Plus.)
+The Leaf S offers a 147 hp motor and 149 miles of range, while the Leaf SV Plus features a 62 kWh battery, 214 horsepower motor, and 212 range.
 Like the Chevy Bolt EUV, Nissan hasn't tweaked too much between the 2022 and 2023 models besides minor design changes.
-In addition to being eligible for the federal plug-in tax credit, the 2023 Leaf has a great starting price of $28,895.
+The 2024 Leaf continues to be eligible for the federal plug-in tax credit, and with a competitive starting price of $28,895, it remains the cheapest electric car in the EV market.

 Nissan Leaf